 The library provided support in this transition through training and hands-on demos that covered strategies for adopting and using the ELN, one-on-one support, and the generation of best practices guidelines and notebook templates to make adopting the ELN as easy as possible for research labs.
 Through this process, the library became even more integrated with the research at IUSM.

 The initial pilot study, from September 2018 until March 2019, was successful with most laboratories agreeing that the LabArchives ELN improved their efficiency.
 The pilot study, like the subsequent institution-wide evaluation, was evaluated by user survey that sought to determine how the ELN was used and the outcomes of that use.
 In both the pilot and the 2019 institution-wide launch, researchers indicated that they utilized templates for consistently documenting experiments, shared protocols within the ELN, established consistent naming conventions, and used widgets for routine entries and calculations.

 Since 2019, IUSM has added users every month.
 LabArchives typically tailors its onboarding process to fit the needs of each client or institution but has demonstrated experience ramping up users from just a few individual labs to several thousand users over the course of 6 months.
 This did require a significant time commitment from the data services librarian, and IUSM added an extra position to support all library-led research initiatives including the ELN.
 Additionally, IUSM established an Information Management Advisory Board (IMAB), with participants spanning faculty, administrative, IT, and library sectors, to guide the implementation and long-term support of the ELN.
 This cross-disciplinary board continues to inform lab optimization priorities, identify mutual interests among stakeholders, and promote best practices and good information sharing.
 IUSM credits IMAB with the success and feasibility of long-term ELN implementation.

-You can read more about the implementation process at IUSM here.
+Read more about the implementation process at IUSM.